 The best scenario is to have a savings account with money set aside for unanticipated expenses.
-Even with the best home inspector, there is still the potential for natural disasters, equipment breakdowns, or even personal crisis that can cause a financial meltdown.
-And things like routine maintenance costs are often not added in as part of a budget, but should be.
+Even with the best home inspector, there is still the potential for natural disasters, equipment breakdowns, or even personal crises that can cause a financial meltdown.
+And things like routine maintenance costs are often not added in as part of a budget but should be.

 Without a savings account, it is common to feel forced into getting a credit card to pay for unforeseen expenses, digging a deeper hole of debt.
 What if there’s water damage from a pipe bursting, or the sewer gets backed up into the basement?
 Or what if you lose your job?
-An emergency savings is crucial.
+Emergency saving is crucial.